Safeguarding Children Policy

 • All staff have a safeguarding induction and training

-• Safeguarding is an agenda item on all Leadership meetings, SCMT meetings, and Governing body meetings, as well as individual team meetings.
+• Safeguarding is an agenda item on all Leadership meetings, Governing body meetings, as well as individual team meetings.

 • Our safeguarding policies and procedures are reviewed annually